-2.14 In a similar way to the approach for environmental designations, and in line with paragraph 126 of the NPPF, the approach seeks to avoid development in areas where it would adversely impact on a designated heritage asset and their settings28.
+2.14 In a similar way to the approach for environmental designations, and in line with paragraph 126 of the NPPF, the approach seeks to avoid development in areas where it would adversely impact on a designated heritage asset and their settings.
 In line with paragraph 185 of the NPPF, however, heritage assets can present an opportunity for development to make a positive contribution to sustaining and enhancing heritage assets at risk through neglect, decay or other threats.
 Designated heritage assets are defined by the NPPF as including scheduled monuments, listed buildings, registered parks and gardens, registered battlefields and conservation areas.
-NPPF paragraph 184 states that heritage assets range from sites and buildings of local historic value to those of the highest significance.
-These assets are an irreplaceable resource and should be conserved in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of existing and future generations.
+NPPF paragraph 184 states that heritage assets are an irreplaceable resource and should be conserved in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of existing and future generations.